 We’ve all heard of Alex’s Lemonade Stand – the little girl who was diagnosed with neuroblastoma when she was just shy of her first birthday.
 Alex began Alex’s Lemonade Stand because when she got out of the hospital, she “wanted to have a lemonade stand to give the money to doctors to allow them to help other kids, like they helped me.”
 Alex passed away at eight years-old, having raised over one million dollars for cancer.

 Alex wasn’t the first kid entrepreneur with a health challenge who wanted to do something to help others.
 But in my humble opinion, she is certainly the most influential for this new generation of kids.
 Not only does her her foundation continue raising money to help and inspire other children with cancer ($150 million to date), but her legacy has inspired so many other children with health challenges to become kid entrepreneurs of their own.

 Note: I’ve written many articles.
 Too many to count.
 I pour my heart into every single word I write and bring to you, my beloved Pink Fortitude family.
-This article is hands down my all-time favorite.
+This article about kid entrepreneurs is hands down my all-time favorite.
 Researching these kids’ stories and seeing their smiles… I can’t tell you how many times I shed a few emotional tears while writing this.
 If just one of their stories touches you, my job is done.
 Be prepared to smile and get inspired.